7 Customer Service Tips to Increase Restaurant Revenue

 • Provide Useful Suggestions.
 Rather than reciting a script of specials or upsells, servers and phone staff should practice consultative selling that will be viewed as quality service.

 • Use Descriptive Words.
-In order to make the upsell enticing, staff can use descriptive words to encourage the sale.
-For example, rather than asking if the customer would like an appetizer, introduce a specific, high profit item by saying, “I would love for you to try our signature appetizer, the garlic roasted focaccia bread with our zesty olive oil, balsamic blend.
+To make the upsell enticing, staff can use descriptive words to encourage the sale.
+For example, rather than asking if the customer would like an appetizer, introduce a specific, high-profit item by saying, “I would love for you to try our signature appetizer, the garlic roasted focaccia bread with our zesty olive oil and balsamic blend.
 May I bring one out?”

 • Make Assumptions.
 Customers prefer to respond in the affirmative.
-One way to leverage this into an increase in sales is to assume the higher end sale.
+One way to leverage this into increased sales is to assume the higher-end sale.
 For example, when a delivery customer orders cheese fries, staff may respond with, “A large cheese fry?”

 3. Maximize Carry Out and Delivery Potential

-Ramping up marketing for delivery and carry out orders is smart, as it is one of the fastest growing segments of the industry.
+Ramping up marketing for delivery and carry-out orders is smart, as this is one of the industry’s fastest-growing segments.

-• Establish an Online Order Platform.
-Online ordering software, such as ChowNow, allows customers to order directly from your existing website for either take out or delivery.
-Online ordering allows for a less chaotic phone handling situation and simple reporting.
+• Establish an Online ordering platform.
+Online ordering software, such as ChowNow, allows customers to order directly from your existing website for either takeout or delivery.
+This allows for a less chaotic phone handling situation and simple reporting.

 chownow-dashboard-online-ordering

 • Improve Phone Handling.
-Let’s face it-phone handling is rarely a strength of front of house staff.
-But, improved phone handling can increase sales dramatically.
-Using a call recording and call scoring tool, such as Call Informer, can help to hold staff accountable while on the phone and maximize revenue potential.
+Let’s face it: Phone handling is rarely a strength of front-of-house staff.
+However, improved phone handling can increase sales dramatically.
+Using a call recording and scoring tool, such as Call Informer, can help hold staff accountable while on the phone and maximize revenue potential.

 • Create a Delivery System.
-Delivery drivers are part of the customer service chain, as well.
-Setting up a system where delivery drivers handle details such as packing condiments and tracking direct routes will increase the chances of the customer receiving fresh, hot food with everything they need to enjoy.
+Delivery drivers are also part of the customer service chain.
+Setting up a system where delivery drivers handle details such as packing condiments and tracking direct routes will increase the chances of customers receiving fresh, hot food with everything they need to enjoy.

 4. Address Negative and Positive Reviews

-Consumers are relying more and more on reviews for their decision making about where to shop, which products to buy, and where to eat.
+Consumers are increasingly relying on reviews to make decisions about where to shop, which products to buy, and where to eat.

-According to BrightLocal, 88 percent of consumers surveyed reported reading reviews to size up local businesses.
+According to BrightLocal, 88 percent of consumers surveyed reported reading reviews for sizing up local businesses.

-Without a strategy in place for handling negative reviews, poor feedback can remain on the internet forever, continuously impacting profits.
+Without a strategy for handling negative reviews, poor feedback can remain on the internet forever, continuously impacting profits.

 • Claim Review Accounts.
-Unless free accounts, like Yelp, are claimed by the business owner, you will not be able to respond to reviews.
-Get in the habit of responding to positive and negative reviews so that customers know that you are paying attention.
+Unless free accounts, like Yelp, are claimed by the business owner, you cannot respond to reviews.
+Get in the habit of responding to positive and negative reviews so customers know you are paying attention.

 • Keep Calm.
 Although it is natural to get defensive, the priority should be to restore your reputation, not prove that you are right.

 • Make It Right.
-Addressing the specific concern of the review and solving the issue by offering a refund, a future meal for free, or any concession, is the priority.
+The priority is to address the specific concern of the review and solve the issue by offering a refund, a future meal for free, or any concession.
 Once the offer is accepted, encourage the customer to revise the review.

 restaurant-yelp-reviews